Is Water Organic? A Doctor Answers

 Are Organic Bottled Water Brands Healthier?

-Bottled water packaged in single-use plastic also exposes consumers to the risk of estrogenic plasticizing chemicals, even if the brand claims to be BPA free (which is an essentially meaningless designation as we explain in the linked article).
+Bottled water packaged in single-use plastic exposes consumers to the risk of estrogenic plasticizing chemicals, even if the brand claims to be BPA free (which is an essentially meaningless designation from a health perspective, as we explain in the above-linked article).

 Why is Water Filtration So Important?

-For consumers who are curious about why water filtration is so important for those living in the U.S., and why we consider filtered water to be much healthier than "organic" water, check out the video below documenting the lead pipe crisis in America.
+For consumers who are curious about why water filtration is so important, and why we consider filtered water to be much healthier than "organic" water, check out the video below documenting the lead pipe crisis in the US.

-Keep in mind that when purchasing water with an organic certification, it's impossible to have any idea how much lead is in that product:
+Keep in mind that when purchasing water with an organic certification, it's usually uncommon for its lead levels to be published:

 Stay up-to-date on our research reviews